What is the role of a Patient Advocate and Health Navigator? How can you help me?

 Can I retain you as an advocate for another family member?

 Yes.
-Health navigation and advocacy services can be requested directly by a client, or by a surrogate decision-maker or other family member concerned about the client’s care and well-being.
+Health navigation and patient advocacy services can be requested directly by a client, or by a surrogate decision-maker or other family member concerned about the client’s care and well-being.
 In such cases, my allegiance is still to the client, even if services are paid for by another family member.
 I can also conduct fact-finding and research for family members of a prospective client seeking to better understand their loved one’s health challenges.

 Health navigation services are available to me as an employee benefit.